Book Review: ‘Car Record Breakers: Fastest! Biggest! Most Extravagant!’ by Paul Virr

 There is a lack of a comma usage after introductory phrases in the text, so some sentences take a couple reads to understand.
 Improved punctuation would’ve clarified meaning.
 Also, sometimes the car images blend into the background (red on red), and could’ve benefited from a contrasting background.

 Although the publisher does recommend the book young readers between 8 and 12 years old (grades 3 to 7), the book is filled with plenty of trivia, stats, and insight that gearheads of any age will enjoy it.

-Car Record Breakers is available through the publisher’s website, Amazon, Barnes and Noble, Books-A-Million, and other retailers.
+Car Record Breakers is available through Amazon, Barnes and Noble, Books-A-Million, and other retailers.

 Product provided for review by publisher.

 Aaron is unashamed to be a native Clevelander and the proud driver of a 1995 Saturn SC-2 (knock on wood).
 He gleefully utilizes his background in theater, literature, and communication to dramatically recite his own articles to nearby youth.
 Mr. Widmar happily resides in Dayton, Ohio with his magnificent wife, Vicki, but is often on the road with her exploring new destinations.
 Aaron has high aspirations for his writing career but often gets distracted pondering the profound nature of the human condition and forgets what he was writing...
 See more articles by Aaron.